Reiten966/Polyformer/Electronics/EBB42 + Alexware (PF Kit)/firmware_deployment_guide.md

 1. Hold down BOTH buttons
 2. Release only the RST button, while holding down the BOOT button.
 3. Wait for 1 second
-4. Release the SETUP button
+4. Release the BOOT button

 #### Update System Firmware